kennywall/import-test/_posts/2011-02-07-google-cloud-print--delete.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/mimeo-logo.jpg
 ---
-{% include JB/setup %}<p>Now that you have a Google Cloud Printer registered with the Google Cloud Print (GCP) registry, at some point you will need to remove that printer from a users GCP registry.
+{% include JB/setup %}Now that you have a Google Cloud Printer registered with the Google Cloud Print (GCP) registry, at some point you will need to remove that printer from a users GCP registry.
 After authenticating using Google ClientLogin API, you can then delete an existing Google Cloud Printer:
  The Google Cloud Print /delete endpoint accepts the following parameter: